If you’re looking for info about the process of making a short film, you’ll probably be directing it.

 - Emotional highlights

-- Captions of frame can hold camera notes, visual effect notes, sound notes along with key dialogue.
+- Captions of frames can hold camera notes, visual effect notes, sound notes along with key dialogue.

 Students: read more about quick storyboards for video production.